The call when the interview is scheduled provides a great opportunity to collect information.

 With some employers or buildings, a specific type of ID may be required (driver’s license or passport) for access to the building.
 Best to know that in advance.

-⏩ Learn the participants in your interview(s), plus employer’s typical interviewing and hiring process:
+⏩ Learn the interview schedule and participants in your interview(s), plus employer’s typical interviewing and hiring process:

 Most of these questions apply to every interview, even with the same employer.
 The same job may have different processes for different parts of the organization.